 Head to Shine for a completely different kind of Boulder beverage.
 A potion bar with formulas designed to make you “shine” from within; the venue has a distinct Harry Potter vibe especially during “magic hour” (their version of happy hour).
 The menu pairings include floral equivalents, sound frequencies, and gemstone essences, and while the potions are all non-alcoholic, they also happen to make great mixers.
 Food options are completely gluten-free with all produce sourced from within a five-mile radius (you know the phrase by now).

 Imbibe and Indulge

 Back in the day, Boulder restaurants really catered to a college crowd.
 Thanks to an influx of startups and a more sophisticated clientele, the already good dining scene exploded.
-Whether you’re looking for a quick grab and go lunch or a four-star dining experience, there are culinary choices for every palate and budget.
+Whether you’re looking for a quick grab and go lunch or a four-star dining experience, there are culinary choices for every palate and budget that can easily be seen on a self-guided or guided food tour.
 Just don’t ask my favorite.